-Under Section 75 of the Consumer Credit Act, if you made a purchase of between £100 and £30,000 with a credit card, your purchases are protected if the supplier breaches their contract, or misrepresents the goods.
+Under Section 75 of the Consumer Credit Act, if you paid for something between £100 and £30,000 with a credit card – your purchases are protected if the supplier breaches its contract or misrepresents the goods.
 This means you’re covered if:

-Even if you just made part of the purchase with your credit card (such as a deposit), you will still be eligible to make a claim as long as the total purchase price for a single item is between £100 and £30,000.
+Even if you just made part of the purchase with your credit card (such as a deposit), you’ll still be able to make a claim – as long as the total purchase price for a single item is between £100 and £30,000.

 If the total purchase price is under £100 or over £30,000, it will not be covered by Section 75.
 This sounds simple, but can be complicated in some instances.

-Section 75 may also not cover you if the supplier offers you the ability to re-book or provides a credit voucher.
+Section 75 may also not cover you if the supplier gives you the option to re-book or provides a credit voucher.

-If flights, package holidays, or events are cancelled, it’s important to refer to your contract and understand the supplier’s terms relating to cancellations, refunds or re-booking in the first instance.
-If you do this before raising a dispute or Section 75 claim, this will help you set out your dispute or claim and could enable you to get a resolution quicker.
+If flights, package holidays or events are cancelled, it’s important to refer to your contract.
+Read and understand the supplier’s terms relating to cancellations, refunds or re-booking in the first instance.
+This will help you set out your dispute or claim and could enable you to get a resolution quicker.

-If your bookings are not cancelled, check the Foreign and Commonwealth Office’s (FCO) current travel restrictions for guidance and advice.
-There are different travel restrictions and in some cases bans on travel depending on your destination and dates of travel.
-So, if your date of travel or event extends beyond the dates mentioned in the FCO’s advice, you may need to wait until the restrictions or bans are extended before being able to make a Section 75 claim.
+If your booking isn’t cancelled, check the Foreign and Commonwealth Office’s (FCO) current travel restrictions for guidance and advice.
+You may need to wait until any restrictions or bans are extended before being able to make a Section 75 claim.

-If the supplier offers you the ability to re-book or a credit voucher, you will not be able to raise a dispute or claim under Section 75 unless this is in breach of the supplier’s terms and conditions.
+If the supplier gives you the option to re-book or take a credit voucher, you won’t be able to raise a dispute or claim under Section 75, unless this is in breach of the supplier’s terms and conditions.

-If the supplier stops trading/becomes insolvent and cancels, but doesn’t offer a refund or re-booking, then you may be able to make a Section 75 claim.
+If the supplier stops trading or becomes insolvent and cancels, but doesn’t offer a refund or re-booking, you may be able to make a Section 75 claim.

-We’ll review your case on its merits, but will require you to evidence that you have tried to resolve the dispute with the supplier and attempted to recover your loss.
+We’ll review your case, but will ask for evidence that you have tried to resolve the dispute with the supplier and attempted to recover your loss.